-Emotional and spiritual maturation is a process whereby you identify your needs and desires and use this new-found potential to breathe new life into them.
-You’ll watch in active amazement as your relationships with others and, most importantly, with yourself, are transformed.
+Psychological and spiritual maturation is a process whereby you identify your needs and desires, aspirations, and service possibilities, and use this new-found potential to breathe new life into them.
+You’ll notice with active engagement your relationships with others and, most importantly, with yourself, transform.
 Through this transformation, your career, hobbies, and creative projects will bask in new light as well...

 Here are some issues of interest I work with and have specialized training:

 For many, intimate couple relationships are at the core of the experience of life enjoyment.
 While couple relationships can be deeply rewarding and fun, often after the initial “honeymoon” phase of a relationship, couples find themselves becoming stuck in emotional patterns that dampen the sense of joy in relationship.
 This phase can lead to escalating conflict and disillusion about the future of the relationship.
 This is a potent turning point for a relationship; it’s at this time that conflict and dissatisfaction can be explored and worked through, and transform to the next level of growth and intimacy in the relationship!
 For others, beginning a relationship with an exploration of mutual aspirations and goals within a therapeutic context can set the stage for creating a satisfying journey together.